redabenhyma/theodo-stack-generator/doc/deployment.md

 - yarn/npm install requires a lot of memory.
 To bypass this issue, [add some swap file](https://www.cyberciti.biz/faq/linux-add-a-swap-file-howto/)

 - yarn don't have enough permissions to write its cache

+### Rollback

+If you need to rollback after a deployment:

+- Make sure to rollback your new migrations before rolling back the code as these migrations won't be available once your code is back to the previous version.
+  - Roll back to the last migration before your deployment:  `bin/console doctrine:migrations:migrate LAST_MIGRATION_BEFORE_DEPLOYMENT_ID`

+- Rollback the code: `cap staging deploy:rollback`